McCoyGroup/Psience/docs/Psience/BasisReps/Operators/Operator.md

 </div>

-Takes a base space as input and applies the held selection rules in semi-efficient
-        fashion only on the indices that can change and then uses this to compute all matrix elements, returning then the final generated space
+Takes a base space as input and applies the held selection rules in semi-efficient fashion only on the indices that can change and then uses this to compute all matrix elements, returning then the final generated space
+- `:returns`: `tuple[SparseArray, BraKetSpace]`
+    >
 - `base_space`: `BasisStateSpace | PermutationallyReducedStateSpace`
-    >No description...
-- `:returns`: `tuple[SparseArray, BraKetSpace]`
-    >No description...
+    >

  </div>
 </div>